tadayosi/vscode-makefile-outliner/README.md

 ## Features

-* Show targets in VS Code Outline view
+* Show targets, variables, and functions in VS Code Outline view
 * Provide accessible symbols for "Go to Symbol in Editor..." command (`Ctrl+Shift+O`)